 Host a daily fun activity for students or families to do from home and post their work on the school’s Facebook or Instagram page.
 One of the easiest ways to boost school spirit is to incentivize kids to play along is by selecting one participant at random to receive a special prize.

 3. “Five Days of Gratitude” Project

-It feels good to do things for others, so why not launch a card or letter writing project where students write letters or make cards to send to frontline and essential workers like doctors and nurses.
+It feels good to do things for others, so why not launch a card or letter writing project where students write letters or make cards to send to frontline and essential workers like doctors and nurses?
 You can select the group that’s done the most for your community during the pandemic.
 This will boost school spirit and give back to your community.

 4. Commemorative Online Pop-up Shop

-You might consider an online pop-up shop for Kindergarten or 5th grader to purchase items to remember this milestone year.
-If you want to make it a fundraiser, funds raised might be used for school needs like e-learning initiatives, food for students in need or perhaps a local food bank or other charity.
+You might consider an online pop-up shop for Kindergarten or 5th graders to purchase items to remember this milestone year.
+If you want to make it a fundraiser, funds raised might be used for school needs like e-learning initiatives, food for students in need, or perhaps a local food bank or other charity.
 Check out Booster Spirit Wear for some milestone celebration ideas and more ways to boost school spirit.

 5. Host a Virtual Graduation Ceremony

-This could be an invitation-only event hosted on Zoom or through another provider so school families can watch graduation live.
-You might also consider creating yard signs for newly-graduated students, if it feels right for your school community.
+This could be an invitation-only event hosted on Zoom or another provider so school families can watch graduation live.
+You might also consider creating yard signs for newly-graduated students if it feels right for your school community.
 Here are a few fun yard sign design ideas!